News & Updates

 The 12th JCSDA Technical Review Meeting & Science Workshop on Satellite Data Assimilation

-The annual JCSDA technical review meeting and science workshop is to be held at the National Center for Weather and Climate Prediction in College Park, MD on May 21-23, 2014.
-Two full and one half days will be devoted to the meeting with plenty of time for discussions, interactions, scientific exchanges, and formal presentations, both among scientists from all JCSDA partners and with JCSDA managers.
+The annual JCSDA technical review meeting and science workshop was held at the National Center for Weather and Climate Prediction in College Park, MD on May 21-23, 2014.
+Two full and one half days were devoted to the meeting, with plenty of time for discussions, interactions, scientific exchanges, and formal presentations, both among scientists from all JCSDA partners and with JCSDA managers.
 Formal recommendations from working-group discussions that take place during the meeting are reviewed by the JCSDA management on an annual basis, and serve as one of the inputs when developing technical directions of the JCSDA future activities.
-For more information about the workshop and how to register, please visit the 12th JCSDA Science Workshop webpage.
+For more information about the workshop, and to view the presentations given, please visit the 12th JCSDA Science Workshop webpage.

 A Near Real-Time Regional Satellite Data Assimilation System for High Impact Weather Research and Forecasts